Finding the Cheapest Electric Heater to Run This Winter (March 2025 update)

 To identify the cheapest electric heater to run, consider the following factors:

 Usage Time: The longer and more frequently you use a heater, the higher the running costs.
-Short, occasional use is more economical.
+In short, occasional use is more economical.

 The Best Methods for Heating a Room with Electricity